 A modern soldier from special forces and his ancestor in full plate Gothic armor.
 The first masters of armor design appeared a long time ago.
 So, we will track the conditions and specifics of different periods to understand the context.

 Methods of war were changing as tactics and technologies of manufacturing armor and weapons got more and more advanced.
 We begin our journey from ancient Greece.
 Not only did Greek civilization bring the ideal of beauty to the whole world, and the greatest philosophers, mathematicians, sculptors.
 Because of endless civil strife and conflicts with neighbors, they had to defend themselves.
 To survive people of Greece invented their own ways to protect their land.

 Hoplite, Hoplon, and Hellenes

 One distinct city-state even prosperous simply couldn’t afford to spend money on supplying a regular army.
 People who earned enough bought the armor for their own money.
-Its also the explanation of a different look of armors depending on city where it come from.
+It’s also the explanation of a different look of armors depending on the city where it comes from.

-There were a lot of conflicts different in a size and impact.
-To see more clearly the ingenuity of Greek commanders we will consider First Persian invasion and one of the crucial battles among Greece and Persian empire – “Battle of Marathon”.
+There were a lot of conflicts different in size and impact.
+To see more clearly the ingenuity of Greek commanders we will consider the First Persian invasion and one of the crucial battles between Greece and the Persian empire – “Battle of Marathon”.

-Athenians were alone with approximately ten thousand men standing in front of empire’s army with cavalry, archers, swordsmen and one hundred thousand of oarsmen remaining in reserve.
+Athenians were alone with approximately ten thousand men standing in front of the empire’s army with cavalry, archers, swordsmen and one hundred thousand oarsmen remaining in reserve.

 The whole Athenian army was represented by one type of soldier – hoplite.
-It was heavily armed infantry armed with spear, and small sword xiphos as a last chance weapon.
+It was heavily armed infantry armed with a spear and small sword xiphos as a last chance weapon.

 Their panoply consisted of:

-— closed heavy helmet, that protected almost the whole face of a soldier;
+— a closed heavy helmet that protected almost the whole face of a soldier;

 — muscled cuirass made of bronze or lighter material;